-A student entering an articulated baccalaureate program at the junior level and who presents an approved associate degree in technology with at least a grade point average of 3.25 or higher (some chapters may require a higher grade point average, please check with your local chapter) is an eligible candidate for membership in the sponsoring chapter at the baccalaureate institution.
+A student entering an articulated baccalaureate program at the junior level and who presents an approved associate degree in technology with a 3.25 or higher grade point average (some chapters require a higher GPA) is an eligible candidate for membership in the sponsoring chapter at the baccalaureate institution.

 Other Transfer Students

-A transfer student entering an approved technology baccalaureate program or course sequence from another baccalaureate program at least as a second semester or third quarter sophomore becomes eligible to be a candidate after being accepted into the major or sequence and completing one semester or one quarter with at least a grade point average of 3.25 or higher (some chapters may require a higher grade point average, please check with your local chapter) as a full-time student.
+A transfer student entering an approved technology baccalaureate program or course sequence from another baccalaureate program at least as a second semester or third quarter sophomore becomes eligible to be a candidate after being accepted into the major or sequence and completing one semester or one quarter with a 3.25 grade point average or better as a full-time student (some chapters require a higher GPA).
 Transfer students entering at the same level but attending part-time may receive consideration after completing at least 9 semester hours or 12 quarter hours in the baccalaureate program.

-A graduate student admitted to an approved advanced degree program may be considered after completing at least 9 semester hours or 12-quarter hours in the program with at least a 3.3 cumulative grade point average or higher (some chapters may require a higher grade point average, please check with your local chapter) in courses prescribed for the degree.
+A graduate student admitted to an approved advanced degree program may be considered after completing at least 9 semester hours or 12-quarter hours in the program with at least a 3.3 cumulative grade point average in courses prescribed for the degree.

 Faculty, Professionals, and Supporters